 - 1. Personal Leave Chargeable to Sick Leave Employees may be allowed six (6) days paid leave for personal reasons each year to be charged against accrued sick leave.
-Such leave shall be non-cumulative and any request for such leave shall be approved, in advance, by the Superintendent or his/her designee. - Unpaid Personal Leave Employees shall make written application for such leave without compensation.
+Such leave shall be non-cumulative and any request for such leave shall be approved, in advance, by the Superintendent or his/her designee.
+Such personal leave will not be approved for days immediately before or after a holiday or vacation period, except in cases of emergency or extenuating circumstances approved by the principal/supervisor. - 2.
+Unpaid Personal Leave Employees shall make written application for such leave without compensation.
 Personal leave shall terminate at the end of the contractual period.
 Personal leave may be granted at the discretion of the School Board as hereinafter provided: - A. Family Leave Any employee of the Board, who fills a regularly established position, will be granted family maternity leave without pay provided a written application for leave accompanied by a statement verifying the pregnancy is submitted.
 Such leave shall not exceed the balance of the school fiscal year in which the child is born. - B. Parental Leave Any employee of the Board, who fills a regularly established position, may be granted parental leave for the contract year a period of one (1) year for the purpose of child-rearing. - 1.
 An employee who has parented a child may apply for parental leave for a period not to exceed the balance of the school fiscal year in which the child is born and one (1) succeeding year subject to appropriate notice. - 2.
 An employee may apply for a leave of absence on the event of his/her adoption of a child, provided such leave shall not exceed the balance of the school fiscal year in which such adoption shall occur and the next succeeding year, and provided a written application for such leave is submitted to the employee's immediate supervisor within two (2) calendar weeks after approval for adoption by the recognized agency or source.